We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 These patches contain microdarts which may help target deeper pimples, and people can use them to soothe swelling and reduce pain.

-Individuals can purchase the ZitSticka KILLA Kit online for around $29 for eight patches and eight swabs.
+Individuals can purchase the ZitSticka KILLA Kit online for around $29 for four patches and four swabs.

 Rael’s Acne Pimple Healing Patches are hydrocolloid dressings.
 The patches provide invisible coverage, as they can blend in with all skin tones.

 The box contains 24 patches that come in two sizes: 10 millimeters (mm) and 12 mm.
-Rael Acne Pimple Healing Patches are available to purchase online for around $5.98.
+Rael Acne Pimple Healing Patches are available to purchase online for around $6 for a pack of 24.

 Best bulk buy: COSRX Acne Pimple Patch